Raja-12377/Data-Science-Project-Series/README.md

 Challenges Faced:

-Error: Could not convert string to float: 'M'
+Error1: Could not convert string to float: 'M'
 Solution: Categorical values are encoded using LabelEncoder to resolve the error.
-Error: Unknown label type: 'unknown'
+Error2: Unknown label type: 'unknown'
 Solution: LabelEncoder is used to transform the target labels to numerical values.

 Model Evaluation: